futomtom/Take-Home-project/README.md

 3. I prefer using Async/Await, which I find more readable than Combine.

 4. I spent about 7-8 hours on this project.
 It appears there are no specific news feed UI designs in InVision.
-If I have more time, I will finish the feed UI.
+And if I have more time, I will finish the feed UI.